 Welcome to The Harpy Houseboat, Tower Bridge

-When London's most historic houseboat was built in 1904 she was christened 'HMS (His Majesty's Ship) Harpy'; a Customs & Excise floating office and VIP/royal landing stage on the north bank of the Thames, 400 yards west of Tower Bridge.
+When London's largest and most most historic houseboat was built in 1904 she was christened 'HMS (His Majesty's Ship) Harpy'; a Customs & Excise floating office and VIP/royal landing stage on the north bank of the Thames, 400 yards west of Tower Bridge.
 King George V made an official visit to The Harpy in 1920; see the photo in the 'Gallery' on this website.
 Legoland features The Harpy in it's model of London; securing her place as an iconic part of London's history.

-Decommissioned in 1980, the present owners moved her to a new mooring on the South Bank, 400 yards east of Tower Bridge, and undertook an immaculate restoration and interior re-fit of The Harpy to create a stunning 1,850 sq. ft.
+Decommissioned in 1980, the present owners moved her to a new mooring on the South Bank, 400 yards east of Tower Bridge, and undertook a restoration and interior re-fit of The Harpy to create a stunning 1,850 sq. ft.
 (172 sq. m.)
-4-bedroom contemporary London home.
+4-bedroom contemporary London residence.

 Described by The Daily Telegraph as: 'A Magical Family Home', The Harpy is now available for vacation rental and holiday lets, this unique 'Waterhouse' has exceptional views of Tower Bridge, The City skyline and the River Thames down to the new city skyline at Canary Wharf.

 Check availability and book online or contact Andrew on 07836 262222 or 'email@example.com' for help with any questions.

-Retaining much of her original robust character and details, the vessel is furnished with original Heal's 1920's oak antique furniture, big comfy sofas and beds, organic cotton mattresses, fine Egyptian linen, feather and down pillows and duvets, superb bathrooms, a fully-equipped kitchen, eclectic bold art & objects, oak floors, Turkish kilims, Congolese tribal fabrics, lined curtains and blinds, great lighting (mostly LED and many dimmable), Fibre Optic superfast WiFi, SkyQ (with a huge selection of movies,box sets and sports channels), a 55 inch curved screen QLED HD TV & a Sonos/Bose sound system with 8 speakers in the upper deck and in each cabin.
+Retaining much of her original robust character and details, this unique vessel is furnished with original Heal's 1920's oak antique furniture, big comfy sofas and beds, organic cotton mattresses, fine Egyptian linen, feather and down pillows and duvets, superb bathrooms, each with a shower, a fully-equipped kitchen, eclectic bold art & objects, oak floors, Turkish kilims, Congolese tribal fabrics, lined curtains and blinds, great lighting (mostly LED and many dimmable), Fibre Optic superfast WiFi, SkyQ (with a huge selection of movies,box sets and sports channels), a 55 inch curved screen QLED HD TV & a Sonos/Bose sound system with 8 speakers in the upper deck and in each cabin.